dscho/pagefind-xkcd-demo/content/comics/2009-4-29-tag-combination.md

 title: "Tag Combination"
 num: 575
 alt: >-
   I love Eileen / and want you to love her / When you're around / I'm one floor above her / If you could see / just how much I adore her / Oh, that pretty red dress / I'd do anything for her / (Too ra loo ra too ra loo rye ayy)
 img: https://imgs.xkcd.com/comics/tag_combination.png
 ---
+[Cueball and Megan are talking.]

-Guy: So you can come up with a song title fitting any tag combination?
+Cueball: So you can come up with a song title fitting any tag combination?

-Girl: Try me.
+Megan: Try me.

+[Cueball and Megan are talking.]

-Guy: Lesbian voyeurism one-hit wonder mash-up.
+Cueball: Lesbian voyeurism one-hit wonder mash-up.

-Girl: "I wish that Stacey's Mom had Jessie's Girl."
+Megan: "I wish that Stacey's Mom had Jessie's Girl."

-<<silence>>
+[Cueball and Megan are just standing there for a beat panel.]

+[Cueball and Megan are talking.]

-Guy: Well, that was one, but-
+Cueball: Well, that was one, but-

-Girl: "When you Come On Eileen I touch myself."
+Megan: "When you Come On Eileen I touch myself."

-Guy: Okay, wow.
+Cueball: Okay, wow.

-{{Title-text: I love Eileen

- and want you to love her

- When you're around

- I'm one floor above her

- If you could see

- just how much I adore her

- Oh, that pretty red dress

- I'd do anything for her

-  (Too ra loo ra too ra loo rye ayy)}}